NoufAlnuaimi/IntrotoIM/April6/README.md

 # 2nd Assignment
 #### For my musical instrument I took inspiration from a toy I loved as a kid.
-##### The toy was a little piano that has colorful keys, and every time you pressed a key, a corresponding light would go on.
+##### The toy was a little piano that had colorful keys, and every time you pressed a key, a corresponding light would go on.
 Since I loved that toy so much, I thought recreating it would be very enjoyable.
 My main focus was the piano itself but once I finished that, I moved on to using the servo for some extra beats from the bell it would hit!
 #### What I did:
 ### - I decided to give each switch a different tone, for it to become a mini piano.
 ### - The LED lights are there for some extra fun and accuracy in recreating the toy.